jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 	fi

-Here is an example `uEnv.txt` implementation with some optimizations knowing *boot_two* is the default.
+Here is an example `uEnv.txt` implementation optimized somewhat knowing that *boot_two* is the default.

     rootpart=1:2
     flagpart=1:5